crashappsec/chalk/src/docs/howto-compliance.md

-# How to handle "supply chain" requests with minimal effort
+# How-to  Handle "Software Security Supply Chain" Requests With Minimal Effort

-## Tick those boxes FAST
+## Ticking Off Pesky Software Security Supply Chain Compliance Checkboxes Boxes Fast, and Easy

 ## Summary

-The US Government, several big corporations, and the Linux foundation are all driving the industry to adopt a series of requirements around "supply chain" security, including:
+The US Government, several big corporations, and the Linux foundation with their [SBOM Everywhere](https://openssf.org/blog/2023/06/30/sbom-everywhere-and-the-security-tooling-working-group-providing-the-best-security-tools-for-open-source-developers/) initiative, are all driving the industry to adopt a series of requirements around "supply chain" security, including: